roigcarlo/AoC/18/README.md

 ## Featuring...
 Pealla! ##

 It's lunch time and I will have a delicious paella!
-Well technically is rice with things, but it's very taste.
+Well technically it's rice with things, but it's very tasty.

-Also I will always remember the family tree of the person that did that puzzle :)
+I will always remember the family tree of the person that did that puzzle :)